ethanlee515/IIAS-Spendings-Tracker/README.md

-# IIAS-Spendings-Tracker
+# IIAS Spendings Tracker
-Tracks spending in the IIAS trip
+Built for a trip to Israel.
+Tracks spendings.